Stedelijk Museum Amsterdam: 20th century

-Under the direction of Sandberg, the Stedelijk started a department of applied art in 1945 and a department of prints and drawings in 1954.
-At the start of 1950, the Stedelijk also began to present modern music and films.
+Sandberg's direction show a radical expansion in the collecting policy of the Stedelijk.
+A department of applied art was instigated in 1945 and a department of prints and drawings in 1954.
+At the start of 1950, the Stedelijk also began to present modern music.
+In 1952, it became host to the newly established Nederlands Filmmuseum, and started showing films.
 The annex known as the Sandberg Wing was built in 1954 to accommodate experimental art.
 By 1956, a reading room, print room, a museum restaurant and garden, and a new auditorium for film screenings and musical performances were added.
-Sandberg acquired a group of works by Russian artist Kazimir Malevich in 1958.

 In the same year, Sandberg began acquiring photography for the museum's collection; the Stedelijk was the first western European museum for modern art to collect photography.
 The collection includes seminal photographers of both the Dutch and international avant-garde in the interbellum period (such as Erwin Blumenfeld, László Moholy-Nagy and Man Ray), an extensive selection of post-war Dutch photographers (including Eva Besnyö, Ed van der Elsken and Cas Oorthuys), artist portraits, photojournalism, and autonomous fine art photography from the 1970s onward.

 During World War II, the Stedelijk collection and that of the Amsterdam Museum were transferred for safekeeping to a bunker in the sand-hills near Santpoort.
 Museum staff took turns keeping watch.
-Sandberg only just managed to evade arrest; in 1943, when a German search party was sent to apprehend him, Sandberg fled by bicycle into the dunes.
+Sandberg narrowly managed to evade arrest: in 1943, when a German search party was sent to apprehend him, Sandberg fled by bicycle into the dunes.
 Despite the upheavals of war, the Stedelijk continued to hold exhibitions.

 Works by Ernst Ludwig Kirchner and Henri Matisse were added to the collection at the end of the 1940s and 1950s.
 During this time, the Stedelijk also acquired artworks by De Stijl and related international movements such as Russian Constructivism and Bauhaus.
+Sandberg acquired a group of works by Russian artist Kazimir Malevich in 1958, giving it the largest collection of Malevich works outside Russia.

 Edy de Wilde, who had run the Van Abbe Museum in Eindhoven, took over as director from 1963 to 1985.
 He began the first collection of American contemporary art at the Stedelijk.
 Under his direction, in 1971, debates about the museum's social and educational functions sparked the formation of a communications department.
-In the early 1970s, the museum made its first acquisitions of video art by European artists including Dibbets and Gilbert & George.
-Today, the collection of video art contains around 900 works and installations, including works by Nam June Paik, Bill Viola and Bruce Nauman.
+In the early 1970s, the museum made its first acquisitions of video art by European artists including Jan Dibbets and Gilbert & George.
+By 2024, the collection of video art had expanded to around 900 works and installations, including works by Nam June Paik, Bill Viola and Bruce Nauman.

 By the mid-1970s, after the last period rooms were closed, the Stedelijk became exclusively a museum for modern art.

 21st century

-In 2001, drawings by Kazimir Malevich and other Russian avant-garde artists from the collection of the Khardzhiev-Chaga Cultural Centre were added to the museum's collection of Ukrainian / Russian / Soviet art.
+In 2001, drawings by Kazimir Malevich and other Russian avant-garde artists from the collection of the Khardzhiev-Chaga Cultural Centre were added to the museum's collection of Ukrainian/Russian/Soviet art.